 4. High in Vitamin B6, Biotin, Choline and Folate

 An important folate-dependent reaction in the body is the conversion of the methylation of deoxyuridylate to thymidylate in the formation of DNA, which is required for proper cell division.
 When this process is impaired, this initiates megaloblastic anemia, one of the hallmarks of folate deficiency.

 Liver also supplies smaller amounts of nutrients, including copper, zinc, chromium and selenium, which have far-reaching benefits for your metabolism, central nervous system and endocrine systems.

 5. Great Food for Fertility and During Pregnancy

 Pregnant women, or women who are nursing, need even more B12 than normal to help with growth and development of their babies, including the brain and organs.
 Folate is also especially important during pregnancy because it helps prevent birth defects and abnormalities of the brain and spinal cord.

 Pregnant women are at higher risk of iron deficiency due to the increase of iron demand, making iron-rich foods essential since iron plays a role in the transfer of oxygen to tissues, including the placenta.
 Liver and other grass-fed organ meats are also a good source of protein during pregnancy.
 Pregnant women should aim to eat at least three servings, or 75 grams, of protein per day.

-Liver also provides activated vitamin A for pregnant women that helps with reducing oxidative stress.
-The Baby Center website states that for pregnant women over the age of 19, “The USDA recommends getting no more than 10,000 IU of preformed vitamin A from supplements, animal sources, and fortified foods – combined – each day,” so it’s best to consume liver in small amounts only several times weekly.
-(4)
+Liver also provides activated vitamin A for pregnant women that helps with reducing oxidative stress, as well as choline that supports fetal brain development.
+The USDA recommends getting no more than 10,000 IU of preformed vitamin A from supplements and foods combined, meaning it’s best to consume liver in small amounts only several times weekly.